Homelessness Week 2022

 In Australia there are over 116,000 people experiencing homelessness on any given night.
 Homelessness Week aims to raise awareness of the impact of homelessness on Australia via national and local community events, including providing information on the importance of housing as a solution and educating communities on how they can make a difference.

-The theme for Homelessness Week 2021 is Everybody needs a home.
+The theme for Homelessness Week 2022 is to end homelessness we need a plan.

 Homelessness factsheets A range of information on issues relating to homelessness and what is needed to address them. www.homelessnessaustralia.org.au/homelessness-resources